Koryo-saram: Surnames of married women

 In Korea, until the 20th century, women were generally called by their family name.
 Nobles received as a pseudo-name the name of the estate in which they lived and this did not change when getting married.

-The preservation of his wife's name has been preserved as a tradition among modern Koreans, after women began to give names.
+The preservation of his wife's name has been preserved as a tradition among modern Koreans, after women began to be given names.

-The Koreans began to migrate to the Russian Empire in 1864 long before women were allowed to give names in modern Korean tradition in Korea.
+The Koreans began to migrate to the Russian Empire in 1864 long before women were allowed to be given names in modern Korean tradition in Korea.

 Legislation of the Russian Empire required the mandatory presence of the surname of the name and patronymic name for everyone.
 Including poor serf wives.
 When they were married they were given the surname of the husband, a patronymic formed on behalf of the father and given a name from the Sviatcy (List of names of saints of the Orthodox Church).

 Generation names

 In Korea, it is common for siblings and cousins of the same generation to have one hanja syllable in common among all of their names; this is known as dollimja.
 Russians have no equivalent practice, although they do have patronyms which the Koryo-saram have for the most part adopted.
 Therefore, Koryo-saram do not use generation names.
 They use, depending on religion, either a name from Sviatcy or a name arbitrarily chosen from the hanja character used in Korea to form names.